immalloy/ALE-Psych/README.md

 - For testing or experimenting, use the GitHub Actions builds above.

 See the [Getting Started Guide](https://github.com/ALE-Psych-Crew/ALE-Psych/wiki) for setup instructions.
+-  Look at Our Unique [Lua API documentation](docs/lua/Home.md) for scripting reference.

 **For players:** press **Ctrl + Shift + M** to open the Mods menu.